audirebocha/draft_pages/README.md

 6. Security measures such as input validation, authentication middleware, and authorization checks were implemented.
 7. Error handling and logging mechanisms were set up for better debugging and monitoring.
 8. Extensive testing was performed to ensure the backend functionality meets the requirements.
+9. Mpesa stk push was integrated allowing users to pay for something they ordered.

 ## Frontend Development <a name="frontend-development"></a>

 The frontend of our Subletting Application provides users with an intuitive and engaging interface.
 Here's an overview of the frontend development process:

-1. The user interface was designed and developed using HTML, CSS, and JavaScript.
+1. The user interface was designed and developed using HTML, CSS, and JavaScript on REACT Framework
 2. User registration and login forms were implemented to facilitate user authentication.
 3. Pages for sublet listing creation, update, and deletion were created.
-4. The search functionality was developed, allowing users to filter sublets and view search results.
-5. User profile management pages were implemented for easy user account management.
+4. User profile management pages were implemented for easy user account management.
-6. API calls were integrated into the frontend components to retrieve and submit data to the backend.
+5. API calls were integrated into the frontend components to retrieve and submit data to the backend.
-7. The user interface was enhanced with interactive elements and responsive design.
+6. The user interface was enhanced with interactive elements and responsive design.
-8. Extensive testing was performed to ensure the frontend components function correctly.
+7. Extensive testing was performed to ensure the frontend components function correctly.

 ## Testing <a name="testing"></a>